Men’s basketball scores first victory

 Corey Allen Jr. filled in for the injured Anthony Collins and recorded seven points and seven assists in 36 minutes.
-Collins’ status for the game night is about 50-50, coach Stan Heath said.
+Collins’ status for the game on Tuesday night is about 50-50, coach Stan Heath said.

 The Bulls won both halves, the first by nine and the second by one.
 Tennessee Tech didn’t hold a lead after the 10-minute mark in the first hal.

 For a few minutes midway through the second half, the Golden Eagles whittled the Bulls’ lead to only four on a three-pointer and was fouled on the shot.